tweatherfordk/Accelerometer-Action-Dectection/README.md

 At this point, as the project used two different model architectures, data preparation was split.

 ### Time Series Classification Model
 The aim of this model is to predict which activity a time series demonstrates, one time series per action.
 Each participant’s data was subdivided into a separate time series for each distinct activity they performed, and then these were zero padded to the length of the max sequence, leading to a total of 907 unique sequences.
+Softmax functions were used in the final dense layer of each model because this is a classification problem.

 ### State Prediction Model